“My Rolex won’t keep time correctly.”

 The mechanical movement is just that, where it functions because of a machine and not a battery.
 A battery-operated watch is typically called a “quartz” movement and is designed to be perfectly on time – all the time – until the battery dies.

-Imagine toy car: there is a turn-key on the car that you wind until you feel it tighten to capacity.
-Once you let it go, it zooms around on the floor until it runs out of the energy you have supplied it, unable to move again until you wind the turn-key once more.
+Think of your Rolex as the grown-up version of a wind-up toy car: you supply energy (by wearing or winding), the mainspring unwinds, the watch ticks.
 As with this toy car, the mechanical movement has a mainspring that tightens up inside of it.
-The mainspring will only have a certain amount of energy it can supply to power your Rolex as it unwinds until it is wound-up again (I’m going to call this a “charge”).
+The mainspring will only have a certain amount of energy it can supply to power your Rolex as it unwinds until it is wound-up again.

 Despite the truth that a mechanical movement will not be able to keep perfect time compared to a quartz movement, the Parachrom Hairspring manufactured by Rolex is one of the most stable ever created.
 The paramagnetic alloy it is fashioned from is highly resistant to magnetic fields, temperature variations, or jolts that would otherwise interfere with its reliability.